 Table 5.28.
 List of non-metaphoric keywords (when compared to metaphoric corpus)

 The list of keywords in the non-metaphoric corpus is over seventeen times larger, and shows a keyness value of between 24.06 and 249.06.
 This is intriguing, given the much higher frequency (over 75%) of metaphors compared with non-metaphors, and potentially signals that grew as a metaphor is more tightly restricted in its uses and lexical behaviour.
-The majority of lexical items are semantically associated with PLANT LIFE.
+The majority of lexical items are semantically associated with plant life.
 This includes nouns such as plants, meadows, pines, flower, forest, branches, corn, leaves, roses and shrub.
 There are also the verbs planted and grow, and modifying nouns such as fir, yew, oak.
-There are references to HEIGHT (high, weight, tall, large), which describe characteristics associated with the non-metaphoric sense of grew as well as descriptive adjectives such as beautiful and wild.
-In terms of other semantic groups, there are also child and boy referring to HUMAN GROWTH.
+There are references to height (high, weight, tall, large), which describe characteristics associated with the non-metaphoric sense of grew as well as descriptive adjectives such as beautiful and wild.
+In terms of other semantic groups, there are also child and boy referring to human growth.
 Many of these lexical items are not present at all in the metaphoric dataset, and all have a low corpus percentage of less than 0.09% in that corpus.
 There are also a number of functional keywords shown in the table above.
 The majority of these are found higher up the table, signifying higher levels of keyness.
 These are the, up, where, which, in, a, of and on.
 The prepositions suggest a greater use of prepositional phrases associated with the non-metaphoric uses of grew.
 This is another finding mirrored in both the cultivated and flame studies.
 The suggests a definite use of nouns (i.e. the plants, the trees).
 It also occurs nearly twice as frequently as in the metaphoric dataset.
 As a highly frequent item, this stark difference in frequency suggests major differences between both datasets.
 This will be explored in more depth in the colligation analysis in the following chapter.
 Furthermore, the presence of both a and the as keywords suggests a greater presence of countable nouns, as opposed to more abstract nouns, which may be characteristic of the metaphoric uses.
 A full collocation analysis will look at these items and their associations with grew in more detail.

 5.3.2 Noun collocates